DaedalusX64/daedalus/Data/PSP/readme.txt

 the Dumps/<gamename>/ScreenShots/ directory in the Daedalus folder on your memory stick.

-You can press the 'Select' button again to quickly return to the emulator.
+You can press the 'Home' button again to quickly return to the emulator.

 Controls
 --------

-When (and indeed if :) the rom runs, the following controls are mapped by default:
+When and indeed if :) the rom runs, the following controls are mapped by default:

 N64					PSP